Definitive-KD/AzureLakeHouseArchitecture/README.md

 ## Problem Statement

 This project demonstrates the implementation of a Lake House Architecture using various Azure services.
-The primary goal is to move data from an on-premise SQL Server database to Azure Data Lake Storage Gen2, perform transformations using Azure Databricks, and visualize the data using Power BI.
-The project also sports the automation of the ETL pipeline and Successfully passes the testing.
+Data is extracted from an on-premise SQL Server database using Azure Data Factory, which then orchestrates the movement and transformation process.
+The data lands in Azure Data Lake Storage Gen2, where it's transformed using Azure Databricks.
+Finally, the transformed data is visualized with Microsoft Power BI.
+The project also automates the ETL pipeline using Azure Data Factory and successfully passes all testing stages.

 ## Project Objective, Plan and Approach